IMTEL/RAGdoll/docs/architecture/user_stories.md

-# VR4VET Chatbot Player — User Stories
+# IMTEL Chatbot Player — User Stories

 ## 1. Chatbot as a Guide in VR